 Much of this hasn’t changed in the past decade, so we’ll restate those first:

-- This one is new.
-Try using a review testing website.
-We do that, and have been doing so, for example, with Amazon reviews (using reviewmeta.com), for a long time.
+4. Try using a review testing website.
+We do that, and have been doing so, for example, with both TripAdvisor and Amazon reviews, for a long time.

 How can a shed (that isn’t even a business) become the #1 rated restaurant in London?

-You may recall that last year TripAdvisor was humiliated to the extreme, when a writer created a fictional restaurant that then became the city’s top rated restaurant.
+You may recall that in 2017, TripAdvisor was humiliated to the extreme, when a writer created a fictional restaurant that then became the city’s top rated restaurant.
 The writer was astonished and said that “restaurant owners would pay me £10 and I’d write a positive review of their place, despite never eating there.”

 He then went about creating a fake web presence replete with fake TripAdvisor reviews.
 Months later, writer Oobah Butler wrote, his non-existent restaurant became “the highest ranked in one of the world’s biggest cities, on perhaps the internet’s most trusted reviews site.”